wvanderp/GoldDiggersLog/sessions/Session 1.md

 After the fight, the party gathers their arrows and axes.
 Eur finds only one.

 Then a man walks up to the group.
 "Be they adventurers?" he asks.
-And we say 'yeah'. [[Galadriel]] buys us all drinks, and we sit down at a table
+And we say 'yeah'. [[Galadriel i sael|Galadriel]] buys us all drinks, and we sit down at a table

 [[Volo]] asks us to look for his friend [[Floon].
 He was last seen drunk in the [[Skewered Dragon]] in the dock ward.